-My research interests include the areas of racial inequality, social stratification, social networks, and knowledge creation.
-Broadly, my research is fundamentally concerned with racialized social networks and how they are utilized to help create, maintain, and reproduce racial inequalities.
-Currently, my research focuses on three areas: 1) how professional networks are created and maintained in academia and how this relates to resource access; 2) the extent to which collaboration networks are racially segregated and how this has changed over time; 3) how racialized academic networks lead to racialized knowledge production and legitimization.
-To answer my questions, I employ both quantitative and qualitative methods, using "big data" and machine learning techniques as well as in-depth interviews.
+My research interests include the areas of racial inequality, social networks, higher education, and knowledge creation.
+Broadly, my research is fundamentally concerned with racialized social networks and how they are used to help create, maintain, and reproduce racial inequalities.
+Currently, my research focuses on the extent to which collaboration networks are racially segregated and how this relates to faculty hiring and promotion and tenure.
+I also study how racialized academic networks lead to racialized knowledge production and legitimization.

-I received a B.S. in Mathematics from Longwood University in 2012 and an M.S. in Sociology with graduate minors in Mathematics as well as Statistics from Iowa State University in 2015.
-I am originally from Chesapeake, Virginia and I currently have 4 dogs who love to remind me to take the occasional break.
+I received a B.S. in Mathematics from Longwood University in 2012 and an M.S. in Sociology with graduate minors in Mathematics and Statistics from Iowa State University in 2015.

 Current Appointments & Affiliations

 Some information on this profile has been compiled automatically from Duke databases and external sources.
 (Our About page explains how this works.)
 If you see a problem with the information, please write to Scholars@Duke and let us know.
 We will reply promptly.